jundalisay/sp/content/en/research/galileo/two/day-1b.md

 pavement, I should say that it was the true height in this case.

+{{< l a="Salviati" >}}
-SALV.
-Very good.
-And if, from the point on the pavement indicated by this hanging string (taking the pavement to be level and not inclined), you should produce two other straight lines, one for the length and the other for the breadth of the surface of the pavement, what angles would they make with the thread?
+If, from the point on the pavement indicated by this hanging string (taking the pavement to be level and not inclined), you should produce two other straight lines, one for the length and the other for the breadth of the surface of the pavement, what angles would they make with the thread?
+{{< /l >}}

 SAGR.
 They would surely meet at right angles, since the string falls perpendicularly and the pavement is quite flat and level.

 {{< l a="Salviati" >}}
 Therefore if you assign any point for the point of origin of your measurements, and from that produce a straight line as the determinant of the first measurement (that is, of the length) it will necessarily follow that the one which is to define the breadth leaves the first at a right angle.
 That which is to denote the altitude, which is the third dimension, going out from the same point, also forms right angles and not oblique angles with the other two.

-And thus by three perpendiculars you will have determined the three dimensions AB length, AC breadth, and AD height, by three unique, definite, and shortest lines.
+Thus by three perpendiculars you will have determined the three dimensions AB length, AC breadth, and AD height, by three unique, definite, and shortest lines.
 (Fig. 3) And since clearly no more lines can meet in the said point to make right angles with them, and the dimensions must be determined by the only straight lines which make right angles with each other, then the dimensions are no more than three; and whatever has the three has all of them, and that which has all of them is divisible in every way, and that which is so, is perfect, etc.
 {{< /l >}}

 SIMP.
 Who says that I cannot draw other lines?
 Why may I not bring another line from beneath to the point A, which will be perpendicular to the rest?

-SALV.
+{{< l a="Salviati" >}}
 Surely you cannot make more than three straight lines meet in the same point and form right angles with each other!
+{{< /l >}}

 SAGR.
 Yes, because it seems to me that what Simphcio means would be the same DA prolonged downward.
 In that way there might also be drawn two others; but they would be the